March 9, 2018

 Why trust matters more than ever (and how you can build it in your organisation)

-Just 13% of employees feel engaged by their job, according to a recent survey.
+Just 13% of employees feel engaged in their job, according to a recent survey.
 And it seems the only thing that can win them back is trust.
 Find out how you can create an energised and productive workforce by building trust into your organisation.

 The latest Gallup survey found that just 13% of employees around the globe are really engaged in their job.
-In other words, 87% of employees are just plodding through their work day, or more likely, not engaged at all.
+In other words, 87% of employees are just plodding through their workday, or more likely, not engaged at all.

 And the reason they’re not engaged?
-Well it’s a matter of trust – according to the results of the recent Great Place to Work Survey.
+Well, it’s a matter of trust – according to the results of the recent Great Place to Work Survey.

 Why we get it wrong

 The Great Place to Work survey bills itself as the global authority on high performing workplaces.
-In its recent survey into the 60 best places to work in Asia, it identified trust as the one element that is missing from many modern workplaces.
+In its recent survey of the 60 best places to work in Asia, it identified trust as the one element that is missing from many modern workplaces.

-“[W]hen organizations think about optimising efficiency, they tend to look at assets and resources; specifically, machinery, output, suppliers, the supply chain, infrastructure, and logistics; frequently not focusing on that most important asset, human capital,” it reports.
+“[W]hen organisations think about optimising efficiency, they tend to look at assets and resources; specifically, machinery, output, suppliers, the supply chain, infrastructure, and logistics; frequently not focusing on that most important asset, human capital,” it reports.